NAU Votes! Frequently asked questions

 How old do I have to be to vote?
 Accordion Closed

-You have to be 18 to vote; however, you may register to vote if you are 17 and will be 18 on or before November 3, 2020.
+You have to be 18 to vote; however, you may register to vote if you are 17 and will be 18 on or before the general election.

 Can I vote if my driver’s license is from out-of-state?
 Accordion Closed